 Shippo, to begin with, is all about “powerful shipping made simple”.
-It connects with your ecommerce store, and then it helps you manage the entire shipping process- from comparing rates between carriers to tracking and processing returns.
+It connects with your ecommerce store or e-commerce site, and then it helps you manage the entire shipping process- from comparing shipping rates between carriers to tracking and processing returns.

 ShipStation, on the other hand, describes itself as “the fastest, easiest way to get products to your customers”.
 It also integrates with your online store to assist you with order management, carrier management, as well as tracking shipments and returns.

 So, in a way, Shippo and ShipStation could understandably be mistaken as one and the same thing.
 But, by now, I bet you know how things go in the world of ecommerce.
 Two separate solutions can never be completely identical.
 One has to be superior to the other, with better, more powerful features.

 Now, the question is, which of these two would fit that profile?
 Which one is more suitable for your online store?